xcart/xcart-docs/_pages/kb_en/users/user_types_and_user_accounts.md

 The administrator can force a user to log out.
 To do so, open the user's profile and select the option _Logout this user_ from the Profile actions drop-down.

 Sometimes the administrator may need to check how the store looks and functions for another user, or to do some task for them (for example, create an order on behalf of a customer).
-In this case, the administrator can use the "Operate as this user" feature.
-To use this feature, open the profile of the user as whom you want to operate and select the option _Log in as this admin_ / _Operate as this customer_ from the Profile actions drop-down.
+In this case, the administrator can use the {% link "Operate as user" feature" ref_26UftgNS %}.